SomayaRagab/Simple-Crud/README.md

 ## Environment Variables

 Create a `.env` file in the root of your project with the following variables:

-NODE_ENV is development or production
+- NODE_ENV is development or production
-PORT

-- Mongo Atlas
+- PORT
 - DATABASE like mongodb+srv://USERNAME:<PASSWORD>@CLUSTER/DATABASENAME
 - DATABASE_PASSWORD
 - JWT_SECRET